 Atlantic Canadians now hold a smaller share of Canada's wealth than they did in the 1980s.
 In 2005, households in the region owned 4.9% of Canada's wealth, down from a share of about 5.3% in both 1999 and 1984, according to the 2005 SFS data and the 1984 Assets and Debt Survey.
 The region also has a considerably smaller (and shrinking) stake in national wealth than its share of Canada's households (7.4% in 2005).
-On a per household basis, wealth is disproportionately concentrated in Ontario and British
+On a per household basis, wealth is disproportionately concentrated in Ontario and British Columbia.
+Ontario accounts for 41.2% of the country's wealth and 37.2% of households, while BC accounts for 18.7% of wealth and 13.7% of households (see Figure 6.1 below).
+Although the sample size of the 2005 SFS does not allow a full provincial breakdown, and though the Prairie Provinces are seen to hold a slightly smaller share of national wealth than their proportion of households, it is likely that households in Alberta are the exception among the Prairie Provinces in probably owning a greater share of national wealth than its proportion of national households, given the province's oil-driven economic boom.

-129 Morisette, René, and Xuelin Zhang.
+121 Morisette, René, and Xuelin Zhang.
 "Revisiting Wealth Inequality."
 Perspectives on Labour and Income.
 (Ottawa: Minister of Industry, 7 (12), catalogue no. 75-001-XIE, December 2006), page 13; Yalnizyan, Armine.
 The Rich and the Rest of Us: The Changing Face of Canada's Growing Gap.
 (Toronto: Canadian Centre for Policy Alternatives, March 2007).

-130 Unless otherwise specified, all data in this chapter are drawn from Statistics Canada, Income Statistics Division.
+122 Unless otherwise specified, all data in this chapter are drawn from Statistics Canada, Income Statistics Division.
 Survey of Financial Security.
 2005.